Devostated/SyncMuteControl/README.md

 ### 4. Setup mute
 * Open Discord settings
 * Add a new keybind and set it to `Toggle Mute`
-* Record a new keybind and press the share button on your PS5 Controller
+* Record a new keybind and press your choosen button on your PS5 controller

 ## Controller Layout
 ![controller](https://github.com/Devostated/SyncMuteControl/assets/30211694/ec64b5b0-8cfb-4e26-a888-8e96b732eb9d)